 Travel Around Christmas

-The week in between Christmas and New Year's is a popular time to travel.
+The week between Christmas and New Year's is a popular time to travel.
 Lots of people head for southern climates or across the country for a holiday visit.
-If you're looking for a travel bargain, consider flying on Christmas Day, New Year's Eve or New Year's Day.
+If you're looking for a travel bargain, consider flying on Christmas Day, New Year's Eve, or New Year's Day.
 Flight fares peak the weekend before and the days after December 25th, and again on January 2nd.

 Public transportation in Canada over the Christmas holidays will most likely be operating on a reduced schedule on Christmas Eve, Christmas Day and Boxing Day, and New Year's Day.

 03 of 05

 Christmas Parades are popular holiday celebrations.
 Most major cities hold a Santa Claus Parade in November, with some spilling over into December.
 For bigger cities, like Vancouver and Toronto, if you're not up to facing the thousands of spectators that turn out for those parades, or if you just can't make the date, consider some of the smaller local parades that also take place during the holiday season.

 04 of 05

 Weather in popular southern Ontario and Quebec destinations, such as Toronto and Montreal is much harsher and snowfall can be dramatic.
-Be sure to educate yourself on how to dress and precautions to take, such as when driving in Canadian winter conditions.Continue to 5 of 5 below.
+Educate yourself on how to dress and precautions to take, such as when driving in Canadian winter conditions.Continue to 5 of 5 below.

 Although cold, Toronto at Christmas is bustling and festive.
 Light shows, the Toronto Santa Claus Parade, the Bay Christmas Windows are just some of the holiday activities in Toronto.

-The scene in Old Quebec City over the holidays is storybook perfect: snow-capped 17th-century buildings, cobblestone streets, Christmas lights.
+The scene in Old Quebec City over the holidays is storybook perfect: snow-capped 17th-century buildings, cobblestone streets, and Christmas lights.
 Many concerts and special events are staged to celebrate the season, including many that highlight the city's long history.